wp-plugins/stop-the-bokettch/readme.txt

 2. Alert on Site

 == Changelog ==
+= 0.6.1 =
+ * new : Add setting for publish confirmation in Writing Settings page.
+ * update : genericon update to version 3.1
+ * fix : When Search Engine Visibility setting unchecked, plugin translation off.

 = 0.6.0 =
  * new : Display confilm dialog at publish post and pages.